TheGiraffe3/mathesar-wiki/docs/team/worklogs/archive/mukesh.md

 ## 2023-07-13

-- Restarted writing the Simplying Installation project details <!-- codespell:ignore Simplying -->
+- Restarted writing the Simplying Installation project details

 ## 2023-07-12

 - Some async discussion
-- Started writing the project for Simplying Installation <!-- codespell:ignore Simplying -->
+- Started writing the project for Simplying Installation
 - Unproductive day due to health issues